Does your child with Fragile X syndrome have trouble talking? Help us learn how brain development impacts language growth.

 Participants receive $50 and a small toy each visit, as well as a written report about your child’s development.
 Additionally, we will provide free parking and child care for siblings.

-Travel reimbursement up to $350 is available for eligible families.
+Travel reimbursement is available for eligible families.

 Also see: The Fragile X Neural Markers Study, which is also run by the Wilkinson Lab at Boston Children’s Hospital.